turmoni/micropython-lib/micropython/lora/README.md

 `modem.standby()`.
 Waking the modem may take some time, consult the modem datasheet for details.

-As with `standby()`, any current transmit or receive operations are immediately aborted.
+As with `standby()`, any current send or receive operations are immediately aborted.
 The implications of this are the same as listed for standby, above.

 ### Check if modem is idle

-The `modem.is_idle()` function will return True unless the modem is currently transmitting or receiving.
+The `modem.is_idle()` function will return True unless the modem is currently sending or receiving.

 ### Packet length calculations

 Calling `modem.get_time_on_air_us(plen)` will return the "on air time" in microseconds for a packet of length `plen`, according to the current modem configuration.
-This can be used to synchronise modem operations, choose timeouts, or predict when a transmit will complete.
+This can be used to synchronise modem operations, choose timeouts, or predict when a send will complete.

 Unlike the other modem API functions, this function doesn't interact with hardware at all so it can be safely called concurrently with other modem APIs.